Eumundi, Queensland: Attractions

 Eumundi Brewery at the Imperial Hotel at 1 Etheridge Street offers tours of the brewery.
 However, during 2020 and 2021, the tours have been suspended due to the COVID-19 pandemic.

 As at February 2021, the Eumundi Museum at 73 Memorial Drive is closed for refurbishment expected to re-open in late 2021.

 Ball Lookout at 224 Eumundi Range Road has panoramic views to the south-west.

 Bi-Centennial Lookout at the end of Panorama Drive on the boundary with Doonan has 360-degree panoramic views.

-Eumundi is proud of its late 19th-century history, with fewer old buildings.
-The town has a heritage walk that includes guided tours through an original railway station, historic buildings and old timber cottages.